vinaud/API-Ordem-de-Servico/README.md

 `POST localhost:8080/clientes/`

-Envia um JSON com as informações do cliente a ser cadastrado:
+Envia no body um JSON com as informações do cliente a ser cadastrado:

 ```javascript
 {